Camouflage129/Camouflage129.github.io/string/index.md

 <h1>Baekjoon</h1>
 <hr/>

-{% for baekjoon in site.categories %}
+{% for baekjoon in site.baekjoons %}
 {% if baekjoon[0] == "string" %}
     {% for posts in category %}
     {% for post in posts %}